-The U.S. military does it.
-Elements of the federal and state government do it,and so should you.
+Red cell, the U.S. military does it, elements of the federal and state government do it, and so should you.
 What is it?
 War-gaming to assess where you stand in the market with competitors.
 Red Team-Blue Team exercises take their name from their military antecedents.
-The idea is simple: One group of professionals, a red team, attacks an opposing group, a blue team, to assess their security posture.
+The idea is simple: One group of professionals, a red cell, attacks an opposing group, a blue team, to assess their security posture.
 Originally, the exercises were used by the military to test force-readiness.
 They have also been used to test the physical security of sensitive sites like nuclear facilities and the Department of Energy’s Laboratories and Technology Centers.

 The Rand Corporation has been partnering with Israel Democracy Institute for over two decades looking at the modern state of war and the militant guerrilla fighter.
 Their conclusions are very eye-opening.
 Asymmetric warfare has dominated the U.S. and Israeli experience for several decades and that is unlikely to change.

 Strategies for combating an asymmetric enemy must simultaneously address military, diplomatic, public media, and legal fronts.
 Due to its nature and non-repetitive patterns it is difficult to properly identify war aims, the definition of victory, and how to terminate a asymmetric war.
 Asymmetric wars are inherently protracted and often open-ended and pose military challenges that often threaten the core values of a democratic country as it seeks to protect its citizens from a terrorist attack.
 There is no simple legal regime for asymmetric warfare and the laws of war and international humanitarian protection apply in different circumstances with different effects.